Boondooma: Education

 There are no schools in Boondooma.
 The nearest government primary schools are Durong South State School in neighbouring Durong to the south and Monogorilby State School in neighbouring Monogorilby to the north-west.
 The nearest government secondary school is Proston State School (to Year 10) in Proston to the east.
-There is no nearby secondary education to Year 12; distance education and boarding schools are options.
+Thereare no nearby schools providinng education to Year 12; distance education and boarding schools are the alternaives.

+Attractions

+Boomdooma Homestead is operated as a museum for both the homestead itself and local history.
+It is open for self-guided or guided visits.
+It offers cabin and camping accommodation.